-Prior to first enrollment, all first-year and transfer students are required to take the English Proficiency Examination administered by the undergraduate dean's office.
+Prior to first enrollment, all first-year and transfer students are required to take the English Proficiency Examination.
 For those entering students who do not have college credit for a course in calculus, a mathematics placement test also is required.
 Other placement tests also may be required depending on the entering student's intended major.